What does basic and additional reparation benefits coverage do?

 - Loss of income – Has a maximum payment listed on your policy (typically around $200 per week).

-- Loss of essential services (also referred to as replacement services) – Can receive benefits if you need help performing household or other tasks due to your injury.
+- Loss of essential services (also referred to as replacement services) – You can receive benefits if you need help performing household or other tasks due to your injury.

 What happens if I don’t have basic and additional reparation benefits coverage?

-If you have adequate health insurance, then basic reparations benefits may be unnecessary.
+If you have adequate health insurance, basic reparations benefits may be unnecessary.